marcosfavat/dino/Blender28x/Install-and-usage.md

 **Install**

-This addon require at least Blender v2.78 to work correctly.
+This addon require at least Blender v2.80 to work correctly (old code for Blender 2.79 is still available in the dedicated branch).
 It also optionally rely on [GDAL](https://github.com/domlysz/BlenderGIS/wiki/How-to-install-GDAL) for advanced features.

 Download source archive from github.